 REI has advocated for LGBTQ+ legislation in our home state and across the country.
 Here are some of the ways we do that:

-In 2012, we supported Referendum 74 in Washington State, which ultimately allowed same-sex marriages to begin taking place in the state of Washington.
+- In 2012, we supported Referendum 74, which ultimately allowed same-sex marriages to begin taking place in the state of Washington.

 We include gender identity and expression in our equal employment opportunity policies to create an atmosphere where employees feel comfortable living and sharing their gender identity.
 We have guidelines to help our managers and employees create the most welcoming and supportive environment possible for transgender people, and gender affirmation surgery is a covered benefit under all of REI’s medical plans.

 Taking steps to remove barriers and promote a more accessible workplace for employees with disabilities is important to REI.
 We provide accommodations during the application and interview process and during ongoing employment.
 We work with the National Organization on Disability on holistic approaches to supporting people with disabilities in our distribution centers.
 We see opportunities to build on this work and to lean into new strategies and tools for creating a more accessible, inclusive and supportive workplace across the co-op.